cobalthq/cobalt-product-public-docs/content/en/BestPractices/protect-your-apis-with-rate-limiting.md

 While application layer rate limiting is a very good practice, it might not be sufficient alone if your attackers are more sophisticated.
 In some cases, attackers can outpace you.
 They quickly rotate IPs from large numbers of IP addresses belonging to real users that are part of a botnet.
 In such cases, blocking bad reputation IP addresses from threat intelligence feeds could be a more efficient way.

-Furthermore, depending on your use case you might need more advanced anti-fraud and geo-restrictions apart from API rate limits.
+Furthermore, depending on your use case you might need more advanced anti-fraud and geo-restrictions apart from API rate limiting.

 ### References
 - [OWASP API Top 10.](https://owasp.org/www-project-api-security/)